quirins/soundinternet/README.md

 ### Understanding Bias of the Measured Population Sample

 Typically, it is only possible to measure a sample of the Internet, largely because the entire Interent is not known.
-This leads to measuring samples of the Internet, which may be constructed with significant bias[^toplists].
+This leads to measuring samples of the Internet, which may be constructed with significant bias [7].

 It is important to thoughtfully consider this bias, think of ways to control it, or at least acknowledge that it exists and of what nature it likely is.